How Much Will I Pay?

 Check out our Certificate in Accounting, which is designed for bachelor's degree holders who want to move into the accounting field, advance their current career and/or take the CPA exam.

-- Expand your general business knowledge with courses in marketing, management, finance, and economics.
+- Enrich your business and accounting knowledge with courses in marketing, management, finance, and economics.

-- Prepare for the CPA examination in Kentucky and other states.
+- Prepare for the CPA examination (state requirements may vary).